stargate-bukkit/Stargate-Bukkit/README.md

 - Splits a lot of the code into smaller objects
 - Moves duplicated code into helper classes
 - Re-implements vehicle teleportation
-- Makes boat teleportation work as expected
+- Makes boat teleportation work as expected, including being able to teleport with two passengers.
+This allows players to use boats to transport creatures through portals and to other areas, or even worlds
-- Makes it possible to teleport a player riding a pig or a horse
+- Makes it possible to teleport a player riding a living entity (a pig, a horse, a donkey, a zombie horse, a skeleton horse or a strider).
+It does not work for entities the player cannot control, such as llamas.
 - Makes both nether portals and end gateways work properly without causing mayhem
 - Replaces the modX and modZ stuff with yaw calculation to make it easier to understand
 - Comments all the code
 - Extracts portal options and portal-related locations to try and reduce size
 - Rewrites tons of code to make it more readable and manageable
 - Implements proper snowman snow blocking, and removes the "temporary" ignoreEntrances option
+- Adds a default gate using end stone bricks and end gateway for more default diversity

 #### \[Version 0.8.0.3] PseudoKnight fork